 Foundations of Clinical Medicine-2 is an extension of the FCM 1ABC.
 It runs in tandem with the Clerkship year and is a Pass or Fail course.
 The requirements of this course include four quarterly meetings with a student’s FCM coach to review their clinical performance data and set future learning goals.
 The additional requirement of this course is successful passing of the Clinical Performance Examination (CPX) exam to be taken at the end of the clerkship year.
 Students failing the CPX are referred to ASAC and should review their performance and address their deficiencies prior to retaking the examination.

 Entrustable Professional Activities (EPAs):

 The UVA Entrustable Professional Activity (EPA) Program is a longitudinal, integrated component of the curriculum in which learners are assessed through direct observation during authentic patient encounters.
-EPAs are clinical tasks outlined by the Core Entrustable Professional Activities for Entering Residency (insert link).
-Additional information about the program can be found at (insert link).
+EPAs are clinical tasks outlined by the Core Entrustable Professional Activities for Entering Residency.
+Additional information about the program can be found on VMED – EPA Program Resources.

 EPA assessments are required components of the curriculum.
 The data from EPA assessments do not contribute to course/clerkship grades.
 The specific requirements (number of EPA assessments) for each course/clerkship is reviewed and approved by the Curriculum Committee.
 A Professionalism Concern card may be submitted if a student fails to complete the required assessments.
 The data from each EPA assessment provides information about a student’s emerging competence and are used by students and their Coaches to identify learning goals for continued development.
 The data from EPA assessments also are used for summative decisions by the Entrustment Committee at the transition from the clerkship to post-clerkship phase of the curriculum.